How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 Why do my Bluetooth earbuds only play in one ear on Windows?

-This typically happens when only one earbud is successfully paired to Windows, or when Windows uses a mono audio format.
-The fix is to completely remove the device, reset both earbuds, and re-pair them while making sure both are in pairing mode at the same time.
+This typically happens when only one earbud is successfully paired, or when Windows defaults to a mono audio format.
+The fix is to remove the device, reset both earbuds, and re-pair them with both earbuds in pairing mode at the same time.

 How do I fix poor audio quality with Bluetooth earbuds on Windows?

-Poor audio quality is usually a sign that Windows is using the hands-free profile instead of the stereo audio profile.
-Go to the Sound Control Panel, disable the hands-free device, and set the stereo version as your default playback device.
+Poor audio quality usually means Windows is using the hands-free profile instead of stereo.
+Open the Sound Control Panel, disable the hands-free device, and set the stereo version as your default playback device.

 Why do my earbuds keep switching to hands-free mode during calls?

-By default, Windows automatically switches into hands-free mode when applications like Zoom, Teams, or Skype are active.
-To block this from happening, set these applications to use your computer’s built-in microphone and not your earbuds’ microphone.
+Windows automatically switches to hands-free mode when apps like Zoom, Teams, or Skype are active.
+To stop this, configure those apps to use your computer’s built-in microphone instead of your earbuds.

 How do I completely reset Bluetooth settings in Windows?